Cleveland Clinic logo

 • Peripheral artery disease (plaque buildup in arteries in your legs and arms)

-• Coronary artery disease (heart attack)
+• Coronary artery disease (narrow or blocked heart arteries)

 • Aortic stenosis (narrow aortic valve)